tracijo32/umich_dissertation/README.md

 - Chapter 5: [Star Formation at z = 2.481 in the Lensed Galaxy SDSS J1110+6459: Star Formation Down to 30 pc Scales](http://adsabs.harvard.edu/abs/2017ApJ...843L..21J), Traci L. Johnson, Jane R. Rigby, Keren Sharon, Michael D. Gladders, Michael Florian, Matthew B. Bayliss, Eva Wuyts, Katherine E. Whitaker, Rachael Livermore, Katherine T. Murray, ApJL, 843, 21L.

 ### References
-All citations conform to the guidelines outlined by the American Astronomical Society publications, specifically matching guildelines for submitting papers to the Astrophysical Journal ([apj.bst](http://ads.harvard.edu/pubs/bibtex/astronat/apj/apj.bst))
+All citations conform to the guidelines outlined by the American Astronomical Society publications, specifically matching those for submitting papers to the Astrophysical Journal ([apj.bst](http://ads.harvard.edu/pubs/bibtex/astronat/apj/apj.bst))

 ### Licensing
+&copy; Traci Lin Johnson 2018

+This work is the intellectual property of (soon Dr.) Traci Johnson.
 I have chosen to make this repository public as, eventually, I will publish it on [ProQuest](http://www.proquest.com/products-services/dissertations/) as per request by the Rackham Graduate School for all doctoral dissertations.
 Therefore, I have listed this repository under the MIT license, so that others writing their dissertations through Rackham can download this repository and modify the directories with their own dissertation chapters.